 Audits – Controls

 f society’s GDPR audit assesses our customers’ organization’s or company’s

 - safeguard that enforces the appropriate and also, adequate policies and procedures

 - Detect data breaches or potential cyber violations to comply

 - Conduct assessment and adequacy of internal controls

 - Authorize and validate the principles, policies, and procedures are monitored and adhered to recommend changes in controls, policies, procedures, and IT platforms.

 The scope of f society’s GDPR audit is agreed upon in consultation with the stakeholders to identify relevant data protection risks within the organization.
-It takes into consideration both generic data protection issues as well as specific concerns about data protection policies and procedures.
+Furthermore, it takes into consideration both generic data protection issues as well as specific concerns about data protection policies and procedures.

 Awareness – Training

 f society can help its customers educate themselves and their workforce in relation to whose data is held, what data is held, why the data is held, how long the data should be retained for, and finally, where the data is held/stored.